 Criminal Justice Club – The Criminal Justice Club allows students to meet and interact with various law enforcement professionals from federal, state, county and local agencies in an informal setting.
 Students hear from speakers, view videotapes and participate in field trips to learn about the diversity of the criminal justice field.
 This exposure allows club members insight into their interests in the pursuit of their goals.
 Students also have the ability to work closely with the criminal justice professionals in volunteer programs.

-Electrical Technology Club – Students have the opportunity to explore technology related subjects through conferences and field trips to industry sites.
+Electrical Technology/STEM Club – Students have the opportunity to explore technology related subjects through conferences and field trips to industry sites.
 Club members help to offset travel expenses through fund-raisers and hands-on projects.

 Foggy Mountain Players – The Foggy Mountain Players members work closely with the FM’s Theater Department to produce campus plays and musicals.
 Club members include students interested in set design, acting, directing, costume design, and other areas of theatrical production.
 Other club activities include talent shows, tours of local theaters, and trips to Albany, Boston, and New York City to see shows.